Kangaroo: A Love-Hate Story: Cast

 Due to the documentary nature of the film, the cast does not feature a list of characters, but rather a list of credible sources who lent their time and expertise to appear in the film.
-Listed here are some of the featured Australians that were interviewed.
+Listed here are some of the featured Australians who were interviewed.

+Production

+The film was produced by Second Nature Films, and co-written and directed by the team of Mick McIntyre and Kate McIntyre Clere.

+Release

+Kangaroo opened in Australia on 5 February 2017, and opened in limited release in the United States on 19 January 2018.

 Reception

 The film received a mix of critical reviews when it first premiered.
-Many have been in positive support of the film, with the New York Times saying that film's makers "sound a wake-up siren" and that the film "isn't always pretty, but it is necessary."
+Many were in positive support of the film, with the New York Times saying that filmmakers "sound a wake-up siren" and that the film "isn't always pretty, but it is necessary."
 Variety had positive comments, praising the documentary, and noting that it "has the potential to help bring kangaroo welfare and management into much sharper focus in Australia and internationally," if a solution to the slaughter was to ever be found.

+Kangaroo holds a score of 78% on Rotten Tomatoes and a score of 66 on Metacritic.

 Others, however, did not receive the film positively, especially farmers and those working in the commercial kangaroo industry, saying that the documentary was a "beat up" and expressed fears that it could ruin the industry.
-Kangaroo currently holds a score of 78% on Rotten Tomatoes and a score of 66 on Metacritic.

-Controversy

-Due to the main content of the film, Kangaroo generated controversy.
-The topic of the film, the dark reality behind the kangaroo culling industry, was already controversial before the documentary was made, with Mick and Kate stating that they were shocked at how polarising the documentary was, saying that they "knew it would be polarising, but not this polarising."
-Those in government positions, as well as those who make a living in the commercial kangaroo industry, criticised the film.
-When NSW Greens senator Lee Rhiannon, one of the politicians featured in the documentary, spoke at one of the premieres with several other animal activists, her support and promotion of the film were labelled as "disgusting" by the minister of Federal Agriculture, David Littleproud.
+Politicians also criticised the film.
+When NSW Greens senator Lee Rhiannon, one of the politicians featured in the documentary, spoke at one of the premieres with several other animal activists, her support and promotion of the film were labelled as "disgusting" by Minister for Agriculture David Littleproud.
 A negative reaction was also received from the National Farmers' Federation and its president, Fiona Simson, who criticised the documentary for "misrepresenting the situation," and "ignoring basic facts," claiming that the film was "very damaging to Australia."
-Other farmers and meat processors were critical, declaring that Kangaroo uses "shock tactics" and that the film was a complete joke, questioning the motives of the filmmakers.
+Other farmers and meat processors were critical, declaring that Kangaroo uses "shock tactics", and questioned the motives of the filmmakers.

+The directors said that although they knew that the topic was controversial, they were shocked at how polarising the documentary was.